-The Visiting Artist Program is open to all emerging and experienced visual artists over the age of 21 who are not currently Torpedo Factory leaseholders [Torpedo Factory Associates are eligible, and selection will not affect Associate status].
+- The Visiting Artist Program is open to all emerging and experienced visual artists over the age of 21 who are not currently leaseholders with the Torpedo Factory Art Center.
+(Torpedo Factory Artists Association associate artists are eligible to participate and it will not affect associate status.)

-Applicants provide evidence of artistic accomplishment through submitted images and the application Form.
+- Applicants provide evidence of artistic accomplishment through submitted images (8 – 12) and a completed online application.

-Visiting Artists will occupy studios temporarily vacated by resident artists, and will have use of half of the display space and a dedicated work area.
-Because studios differ widely in size, configuration and features (e.g., ventilation), and studios are not completely sealed off from each other, enabling sound and odor to travel widely throughout the building, it is important that applicants identify equipment and materials to be used during the residency.
+Studios differ widely in size, configuration, and features (e.g., ventilation), and they are not completely sealed off from each other, enabling sound and odor to travel widely throughout the building.
+As such, it is important for applicants identify equipment and materials to be used during the residency.